ana-lam/NBodySim/README.md

 `imgs/` - Images for write up.

-`misc_figures` - Figures generated during the study of the problem and methods.
+`misc_figures/` - Figures generated during the study of the problem and methods.